csml-beach/dart/README.md

 2. Make changes:
-- Navigate to the cloned repository's directory: `cd <repository-name>`
+- Navigate to the cloned repository's directory: `cd dart`
 - Create a new branch
 ```git checkout -b my-new-branch```
 - Modify the necessary files using your preferred editor.